-- With a field selected, you can choose the UI behaviour such as “Read Only” or “Required”.
+- With a field selected, you can choose the UI behavior such as “Read Only” or “Required”.

 We can make both fields and entire field components conditionally visible.

 Below, I’ve added a new “Fields Section” component titled “Confidential Information”, and made it visible only to users with the Profile name “HR”:

-I’ve also made the field “Distance Willing To Travel” conditionally appear only if “Willing to Travel” is true:
+I’ve also made the field “Distance Willing to Travel” conditionally appear only if “Willing to Travel” equals TRUE:

 This is a real game changer.
 In edit mode, our conditional field will appear once “Willing to Travel” is checked, without the user having to save or refresh the page.

 4. Plan Page Performance

-Tabs and accordion load only when selected, so instead of adding lots and lots of “Field Section” components to the initial page (e.g. what shows when you select a record), consider utilising tabs or the accordion for improved load speed and performance.
+Tabs and accordion load only when selected, so instead of adding lots and lots of “Field Section” components to the initial page (e.g. what shows when you select a record), consider utilizing tabs or the accordion for improved load speed and performance.

 5. Add a Mobile Component

 You’ll need to add a “Record Detail – Mobile” component to any pages you create so your mobile users can see “Details” fields.
 This is because the new “Field Section” component is not available on mobile.
 Any migrated pages will automatically include this component.

-- Dynamic Forms is currently only available for custom objects; standard objects such as Accounts and Opportunities are not supported.
+- Dynamic Forms are available for custom objects and select standard objects.
 To stay up to date on the road map for Dynamic Forms please join the Trailblazer Group here.

 - The new Field Section component and the Field components are not supported on mobile.
 Any migrated pages will automatically have a new “Record Detail – Mobile” component added but you need to remember to add this if you’re building a page from scratch.
 Dynamic Forms for mobile are expected to be released in Spring ‘23.